Robust Covariance and Scatter Matrix Estimation under Huber's Contamination Model: Prologue: Robust Location Estimation

 for any $\epsilon\in[0,1]$. \end{thm}

 Theorem \ref{thm:location lower} provides a minimax lower bound for the $\epsilon$-contamination model.
 It implies that as long as $\epsilon^2\gtrsim p/n$, the usual minimax rate $p/n$ for estimating $\theta$ is no longer achievable.
 It also justifies the optimality of Tukey's median from a minimax perspective.
-To summarize, Theorem \ref{thm:location upper} and Theorem \ref{thm:location lower} jointly provide a framework for robust statistics that characterize both statistical accuracy and resistance to outliers simultaneously.
+To summarize, Theorem \ref{thm:location upper} and Theorem \ref{thm:location lower} jointly provide a framework for robust statistics that characterize both rate optimality and resistance to outliers simultaneously.